 53. Dust off your passport

-When this whole coronavirus nightmare is over, book a family holiday – lock yourself away so you can spend time researching your options (kids’ clubs a must) and pick somewhere without any interference from the rest of the gang.
+Book a family holiday – lock yourself away so you can spend time researching your options (kids’ clubs a must) and pick somewhere without any interference from the rest of the gang.
 You decide.

 So there you have it.
 53 ideas for some much-needed self-care for us mums.
 You’ve got this!